-AE of special interest include urinary tract infection (UTI), genital mycotic infection (GMI), diuretic effects, hepatotoxicity, cardiovascular events, hypoglycemia, fracture, malignancy, hypersensitivity reactions, hypotensive episodes, acid-base disorders, renal failure events, and amputations.
-These AEs of special interest, except for cardiovascular events and amputations, will be prospectively identified based on the MedDRA PTs in the AEs log by a medical expert prior to the data base lock and unblinding of the individual subject treatment assignment.
+AE of special interest include UTI, GMI, diuretic effects, hepatotoxicity, MACE, hypoglycemia, fracture, malignancy, hypersensitivity reactions, hypotensive episodes, acid base disorders, DKA, renal failure events, and amputations.
+The AEs of special interest, except for MACE and amputations, will be prospectively identified based on the MedDRA PTs in the AEs log by a medical expert prior to the data base lock and unblinding of the individual subject treatment assignment.
 The list of AEs of special interest will be confirmed in a peer review process.
-Cardiovascular events, hypoglycemia events by severity, and amputations will be summarized separately.
+Adjudicated MACE will be summarized in the same AE of special interest table.
+Hypoglycemia events by severity, and amputations will be summarized separately.
+Additional information will be collected for DKA.
+These data will be listed if available.